benbraou/flex-layout-wiki/API-Documentation.md

 ### Containers

-API for DOM container elements [with 1 or more nested child elements]:
+This API set applies flexbox CSS stylings for DOM **container elements** with 1 or more nested flex children:

 * [**fxLayout**](https://github.com/angular/flex-layout/wiki/fxLayout-API): <br/>Defines the flow order of child items within a flexbox container.<br/>`<div fxLayout="column">  </div>`<br/>&nbsp;
 * **fxLayoutWrap**  : <br/>Defines if child items appear on a single line or on multiple lines within a flexbox container.<br/>`<div fxLayoutWrap> </div>`<br/>&nbsp;